bhampton-som/Protocols/scx-spe.md

 6. Add 500ul of SPE Load Buffer and spin dry.
 - Additional washes of ethyl acetate and SPE Load Buffer can be used to ensure "complete" detergent removal.
 Take care not to allow the P1000 tip to contact any solvent in the collection tube.
 7. Add 500ul of SPE Wash Buffer and spin dry.
 8. Elute bound peptides with 100ul of SPE Elution Buffer directly into injection vials or other tubes.
-This can be accomplished using manual air pressure using a 5- or 10ml syringe fitted with silicone tubing of a size that will seal inside the top of the P1000.
+- This can be accomplished using manual air pressure using a 5- or 10ml syringe fitted with silicone tubing of a size that will seal inside the top of the P1000.
 Alternately, the elution solvent can be spun through the tips into injection vials that are placed into clean receiver tubes after carefully directing the P1000 tip into the center of the injection vial and applying centrifugal force.
-9. Evaporate to dryness in a centrifugal vacuum concentrator such as a speed-vac.
+9. Evaporate eluted peptides to dryness in a centrifugal vacuum concentrator such as a speed-vac.
 10. Dissolve peptides in injection solvent appropriate for your LC/MS system.